-Vanilla fudge comes together in a festive red, white and blue design – a tie dyed fudge perfect for the 4th of July.
+This 4th of July White Chocolate Fudge is the perfect patriotic dessert with a festive red, white and blue design.
+It is a tie dyed fudge perfect for the 4th of July.

 - 2 1/2 cups sugar

 - 5 oz evaporated milk

 - 2 cups marshmallow creme

 - 8 oz white chocolate chips